saveenr/usql-tutorial/ch01-getting-started.md

+# U-SQL is not SQL

+If you come from a SQL background, you’ll notice that U-SQL queries look a lot of SQL queries.
+Many fundamental concepts and syntactic expressions will be very familiar to those with a background in SQL.

+But U-SQL, however, is a distinct language and some of the expectations you might have from the SQL world do not carry over into U-SQL.

+# Running U-SQL scripts

+There are two ways to run U-SQL scripts:

+* You can run U-SQL scripts on your own machine.
+The data read and written by this script will be on you own machine.
+You aren't using Azure resources to do this so there is no additional cost.
+This method of running U-SQL scripts is called **"U-SQL Local Execution"**
+* You can run U-SQL scripts in Azure in the context of a Data Lake Analytics account.
+The data read or written by the script will also be in Azure - typically in an Azure Data Lake Store account.
+You pay for any compute and storage used by the script.
+This is called **"U-SQL Cloud Execution"**

+For most of the tutorial we will work with **U-SQL Local Execution** because we want you to learn the language first.
+Later on we can explore the very rich topic that is **U-SQL Cloud Execution**.

+# Preparing for the tutorial

+### Operating System

+* Windows 7, 8, or 10 \(x64\)

+* Windows 10 is recommended

+* You MUST use an x64 version of Windows

+### Visual Studio

+* You can use Visual Studio 2015 or Visual Studio 2013

+* Visual Studio 2015 is recommended

+* You can use Visual Studio Community editions

+* The tutorial was written using VS 2015 Community Edition

+### Azure Data Lake Tools for Visual Studio \(ADLToolsForVS\)

+You must install ADLToolsForVS.
+Install from [**here**](http://aka.ms/ADLToolsVS).

+* **Verify That it Was Installed. **Go to **Tools menu. **If you see an item in that menu called **Data Lake **then you have it installed.
+* **Check for Updates. **ADLToolsForVS ships on a very frequent schedule so please check for new versions often.
+Go to **Tools &gt; Data Lake &gt; Check for updates**.

 Launch Visual Studio.
 Go to **File &gt; New &gt; Project &gt; Installed &gt; Templates &gt; Azure Data Lake &gt; U-SQL \(ADLA\)**

 At this point you should notice that an empty U-SQL script has been created called "Script.usql".